umbraco/UmbracoCMSDocs/Articles/Notifications/mediatypeservice-notifications.md

   </tr>

   <tr>
-    <td>ContentTypeMovedNotification</td>
+    <td>MediaTypeMovedNotification</td>
     <td>
       <ul>
-        <li>IEnumerable&ltMoveEventInfo&ltIContentType&gt&gt MoveInfoCollection</li>
+        <li>IEnumerable&ltMoveEventInfo&ltIMediaType&gt&gt MoveInfoCollection</li>
         <li>EventMessages Messages</li>
         <li>IDictionary&ltstring,object&gt State</li>
       </ul>
     </td>
     <td>
-    Published when ContentTypeService.Move is called in the API, after the entities has been moved.<br/>
+    Published when MediaTypeService.Move is called in the API, after the entities has been moved.<br/>
     MoveInfoCollection will for each moving entity provide:
       <ol>
-        <li>Entity: Gets the IContentType object being moved</li>
+        <li>Entity: Gets the IMediaType object being moved</li>
         <li>OriginalPath: The original path the entity is moved from</li>
         <li>NewParentId: Gets the Id of the parent the entity will have after it has been moved</li>
       </ol>